awsdocs/amazon-vpc-user-guide/doc_source/Carrier_Gateway.md

 1. Choose **Route subnet traffic to carrier gateway**, and under **Subnets to route** do the following\.

-   1. Under **Existing subnets in Wavelength Zone**, select the box for each Wavelength subnet to route to the carrier gateway\.
+   1. Under **Existing subnets in Wavelength Zone**, select the box for each subnet to route to the carrier gateway\.

    1. To create a subnet in the Wavelength Zone, choose **Add new subnet**, specify the following information, and then choose **Add new subnet**:
       + **Name tag**: Optionally provide a name for your subnet\.
 Doing so creates a tag with a key of `Name` and the value that you specify\.